HugoTex98/Health-Insurance-Cross-Sell-Prediction/README.md

 # Health Insurance Cross-Sell Prediction

+## Project Overview

+The goal of this project is to predict whether an existing health insurance customer will buy a vehicle insurance for the next year, provided by the same company, based on various features like demographics and previous insurance details.
 This repository is dedicated to solving the **Health Insurance Cross-Sell Prediction** problem using the dataset from Kaggle.
 The dataset can be found [here](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction).

-## Project Overview

-The goal of this project is to predict whether an existing health insurance customer will buy a vehicle insurance for the next year, provided by the same company, based on various features like demographics and previous insurance details.

-This dataset provides a variety of features related to the insured person, such as:
+The dataset provides a variety of features related to the insured person, such as:

 - **Age**
 - **Gender**